hmmueller/dbschemareader/README.md

 The design is more or less straightforward - passing through the required names where they are needed:

-a) The SqlExecuter gets them to create the Sql statement in its FormatSql method.
+a) The SqlExecuter gets them to create the Sql statement in its new FormatSql method:
 ```C#
     private string FormatSql(string[] additionalProperties) {
         return string.Format(Sql, // must contain {0} and {1}